Your Guide to Driving the Golden Circle in Iceland

-Lastly, head to Þingvellir National Park.
-Rich in history and breathtaking scenery made it another popular location.
-You will find tons of hiking trails, waterfalls, and the largest natural lake in Iceland.
+Last but not least, head to Pingvellir National Park.
+Rich in history and breathtaking scenery made it another must-see on your road trip.
+This UNESCO World Heritage Site offers tons of hiking trails, waterfalls, and the largest natural lake in Iceland.

 One of the most popular activities to do in Þingvellir National Park is swimming at Silfra which is between the North American and Eurasian tectonic plates.
 I also believe this is the only place in the world you can experience this.